 - I panicked.
 As Barley bee-lined towards the road, I was afraid.
 Losing my dog to something as stupid as a car accident when I should have just had him on a leash is one of my worst nightmares.
 Fear and frustration don’t help us make good choices.

 - I wanted to make sure that Barley got my point.
 This reason rings true, though I hate to admit it.
 I was so afraid, so angry, that I wanted Barley to really get my point.
 The point wasn’t well made – I effectively punished Barley for listening to me.
 But in the split second where I yanked Barley forward by the collar, the primal version of me was trying to make a point to my dog.

 - I’m concussed.
 Really.
-I got a concussion on 4/1, and my brain is still healing.
+I got a concussion just 9 days ago, and my brain is still healing.
 This makes me a bit more irritable, a bit more impulsive, and a bit less smart.